 - a.
-Pursuant to 40 CFR 63.1103(e)(5)(i), prior to venting to the atmosphere, remove process liquids from the equipment as much as practical and depressurize the equipment to either: A flare meeting the requirements specified in 40 CFR 63.1103(e)(4), or a non-flare control device meeting the requirements specified in 40 CFR 63.982(c)(2) of subpart SS, until one of the following conditions, as applicable, is met. - 1.
-The vapor in the equipment served by the maintenance vent has a lower explosive limit (LEL) of less than 10 percent. - 2.
-If there is no ability to measure the LEL of the vapor in the equipment based on the design of the equipment, the pressure in the equipment served by the maintenance vent is reduced to 5 pounds per square inch gauge (psig) or less.
-Upon opening the maintenance vent, active purging of the equipment cannot be used until the LEL of the vapors in the maintenance vent (or inside the equipment if the maintenance is a hatch or similar type of opening) is less than 10 percent. - 3.
-The equipment served by the maintenance vent contains less than 50 pounds of total volatile organic compounds (VOC). - 4.
-If, after applying best practices to isolate and purge equipment served by a maintenance vent, none of the applicable criterion in 40 CFR 63.1103(e)(5)(i)(A) through (C) can be met prior to installing or removing a blind flange or similar equipment blind, then the pressure in the equipment served by the maintenance vent must be reduced to 2 psig or less before installing or removing the equipment blind.
+Pursuant to 40 CFR 63.1103(e)(5)(i), prior to venting to the atmosphere, remove process liquids from the equipment as much as practical and depressurize the equipment to either: a flare meeting the requirements specified in 40 CFR 63.1103(e)(4), or a non-flare control device meeting the requirements specified in 40 CFR 63.982(c)(2) of 40 CFR 63, Subpart SS, until one of the following conditions, as applicable, is met. - (1) The concentration of the vapor in the equipment served by the maintenance vent is less than 10 percent of its lower explosive limit (LEL). - (2) If there is no ability to measure the concentration of the vapor in the equipment based on the design of the equipment, the pressure in the equipment served by the maintenance vent is reduced to 5 pounds per square inch gauge (psig) or less.
+Upon opening the maintenance vent, active purging of the equipment cannot be used until the concentration of the vapors in the maintenance vent (or inside the equipment if the maintenance is a hatch or similar type of opening) is less than 10 percent of its LEL. - (3) The equipment served by the maintenance vent contains less than 50 pounds of total volatile organic compounds (VOC). - (4) If, after applying best practices to isolate and purge equipment served by a maintenance vent, none of the applicable criterion in 40 CFR 63.1103(e)(5)(i)(A) through (C) can be met prior to installing or removing a blind flange or similar equipment blind, then the pressure in the equipment served by the maintenance vent must be reduced to 2 psig or less before installing or removing the equipment blind.
 During installation or removal of the equipment blind, active purging of the equipment may be used provided the equipment pressure at the location where purge gas is introduced remains at 2 psig or less. - b.
-Pursuant to 40 CFR 63.1103(e)(5)(ii), except for maintenance vents complying with the alternative in 40 CFR 63.1103 (e)(5)(i)(C), the permittee must determine the LEL or, if applicable, equipment pressure using process instrumentation or portable measurement devices and follow procedures for calibration and maintenance according to manufacturer's specifications. - c.
-Pursuant to 40 CFR 63.1103(e)(5)(iii), for maintenance vents complying with the alternative in 40 CFR 63.1103 (e)(5)(i)(C), the permittee must determine mass of VOC in the equipment served by the maintenance vent based on the equipment size and contents after considering any contents drained or purged from the equipment.
+Pursuant to 40 CFR 63.1103(e)(5)(ii), except for maintenance vents complying with the alternative in 40 CFR 63.1103(e)(5)(i)(C), the permittee must determine the concentration of the vapor or, if applicable, equipment pressure using process instrumentation or portable measurement devices and follow procedures for calibration and maintenance according to manufacturer's specifications. - c.
+Pursuant to 40 CFR 63.1103(e)(5)(iii), for maintenance vents complying with the alternative in 40 CFR 63.1103(e)(5)(i)(C), the permittee must determine mass of VOC in the equipment served by the maintenance vent based on the equipment size and contents after considering any contents drained or purged from the equipment.
 Equipment size may be determined from equipment design specifications.
 Equipment contents may be determined using process knowledge.